TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-And now that we have everything, we run bkcrack generating the private keys that we will need to extract the contents of the encrypted zip:
+And now that we have everything, we run `bkcrack` generating the `private keys` that we will need to extract the contents of the `encrypted zip`:

 <br />